presence

 For example:

-These combined to give a key of: TEST1_AT_AccountName
+These combine to give a key of: TEST1_AT_AccountName

 Networks